 Mission and Vision

-Metropolitan Utilities District (M.U.D.) is the only metropolitan utility district in the State of Nebraska.
-We are a public utility and proud to be customer-owned.
+Metropolitan Utilities District (M.U.D.), headquartered in Omaha, Nebraska, is a public utility and proud to be customer-owned.

 The District is governed by a board of seven directors, elected by our customer-owners.
-The board meets the first Wednesday of every month.
+The board generally meets the first Wednesday of the month in the headquarters at 7350 World Communications Drive.
 We have more than 800 employees who live and work in the communities we serve.

-As the fifth largest public gas utility in the United States, we provide a product and service at rates that are lower than area investor-owned utilities and among the lowest in the Midwest.
-We serve natural gas to 231,012 customers in Omaha, Bennington, Fort Calhoun, Springfield, Yutan and Bellevue.
+As the fifth largest public gas utility in the United States, we provide a product and service at rates that are lower than area investor-owned utilities and among the lowest in the nation.
+We serve natural gas to more than 235,000 customers in Omaha, Bennington, Fort Calhoun, Springfield, Yutan and Bellevue.

-We also provide safe drinking water to 216,180 customers in Omaha, Bellevue, Bennington, Carter Lake, La Vista, Ralston, Waterloo and the Papio-Missouri Natural Resources District (which supplies water to Fort Calhoun).
+We also provide drinking water to more than 220,000 customers in Omaha, Bellevue, Bennington, Carter Lake, La Vista, Ralston, Waterloo and the Papio-Missouri Natural Resources District (which supplies water to Fort Calhoun).
 Our water meets or exceeds all state and federal standards for drinking water.

-The District owns and operates three water treatment facilities and an extensive water distribution system that is capable of supply potable water in excess of 300 million gallons per day.
+The District owns and operates three water treatment facilities and an extensive water distribution system capable of supplying more than 300 million gallons of potable water per day.
 We also maintain more than 27,000 hydrants for fire protection.

 The Nebraska Legislature created the Metropolitan Utilities District in the early 1900s as a political subdivision of the State to provide water and natural gas to the metropolitan Omaha area.